 Upon Board determination of funds availability, staff will update policies, procedures, and criteria, provide a seminar for jurisdictions, and solicit qualified member government entities for new STP, CMAQ, TA, and CR projects.
-The solicitation cycle will start on September 6, with applications being due on October 6 at MVRPC.
+The solicitation cycle will start on September 9, with applications being due on October 10 at MVRPC.
 Project sponsors are limited to submitting up to the following number of applications:

-STP applications 2 including resurfacing
+STP applications 2, 1 of which may be resurfacing

-TA or CR applications 4 combined CMAQ applications No limit
+TA or CR applications 2 combined CMAQ applications No limit